A single design formula? Not a chance.

 In order to get this done, design a minimal viable product first, test it and change accordingly, if needed.

 Learning how to improve mobile app UI is not a one-time practice, you keep learning and evolving with the needs and requirements of your users.
 Wrapping this article up with some expert advice, I know of this great mobile app designer with tons of proven experience and buckets full of designing wisdom.

-Chandler Faye, is responsible for multiple mobile UI design awards and is currently working with CitrusBits, a top Mobile app designing agency in Los Angeles.
+Chandler Faye, has created award-winning UI designs for several mobile apps and is currently working with CitrusBits, the #1 rated mobile app agency in Los Angeles.

 - Give your content room to breathe by adding padding around text and main content.
 Do the same with buttons — buttons that have very limited tappable areas make it hard for users to interact with your app.